 The maritime industry has traditionally turned to technology and procedure to enhance safety.
-This is gradually changing as the value of embracing a broader and more holistic approach to safety is emerging, which implies that safety standards in the future will focus on prevention rather than relying on accidents to drive change.
+This is gradually changing as the value of embracing a broader and more holistic approach to safety is emerging.
+This implies that safety standards in the future will focus on prevention rather than relying on accidents to drive change.

 A process of a navigational risk assessment encompasses:

 - assessment of the risks associated with those hazards